-In addition to the matter described in the Material Uncertainty related to going concern section we have determined the matters described below to be the key audit matters to be communicated in our report.
+In addition to the matter described in the Material Uncertainty related to going concern section, we have determined the matter described below to the key audit matter to be communicated in our report.

-Key Audit Matter How the scope of our audit responded to the key audit matter Recoverability of loan and accrued interest from Greenview Gas Ltd (Note 10) The Company has a loan receivable from Greenview Gas Ltd ("Greenview") of £793,070, plus cumulative accrued interest as at 31 March 2020 of £228,372.
+Key Audit Matter How our scope addressed this matter Recoverability of loan and accrued interest from Greenview Gas Ltd (Note 10) The company has a loan receivable from Greenview Gas Ltd ("Greenview") of £793,070, plus cumulative accrued interest as at 31 March 2021 of £327,505.
 The loan is secured over the assets of Greenview.
-In January 2019 the Company agreed to subordinate its loan to Greenview and the related security in favour of a secured term loan and a revolving debt facility entered into between Greenview and Exworks Capital Fund I, LLP ("Exworks").
-In March 2019 the loan was also subordinated to a facility provided by an additional lender to Greenview.
-The loan due to the Company will now only be repaid once the Exworks facility and that further facility are repaid in full, or when consent for repayment is granted by Exworks and the Additional Lender.
-As an unsecured loan with no contractual repayment date, this increases the risk on non-recoverability.
-Our work in this area included: Discussing and assessing the basis on which management consider the loan and accrued interest to be recoverable; Reviewing the changes to key terms in the loan agreement and assessing the impact of changes in the terms of the other credit facilities; Assessing the recoverability of the loan with reference to Greenview Gas Group's trading performance and cashflow forecasts, in conjunction with the existence of realisable assets; and Assessing managements conclusions on expected credit losses in respect of the outstanding loan.
+In January 2019, the company agreed to subordinate its loan to Greenview and the related security in favour of a secured term loan and a revolving debt facility entered into between Greenview and Exworks Capital Fund I, LLP ("Exworks").
+In March 2019, the loan was also subordinated to a facility provided by an additional lender to Greenview.
+In November 2020 the Exworks and the additional lender debt was refinanced in full by Growth Lending 2020 Limited ("Growth Lending") including the related security.
+The loan and interest due to the company will only be repaid once the Growth Lending facility are repaid in full, or when consent for repayment is granted by Growth Lending.
+As an unsecured loan with no contractual repayment date, there is a risk that the loan and the accrued interest are not recoverable.
+Enquiries with management and assessment of the basis on which management consider the loan and accrued interest to be recoverable, including their assessment and conclusions on the expected credit losses; Review of budgets and assessment of Greenview's latest financial performance, cash position and cashflow forecasts; and Review of any changes to the key terms in the loan agreement.
+We found the judgements used by the Directors in their impairment assessment were reasonable.